 Within Lee County, some beaches are owned and managed by municipalities and the state.
-We encourage visitors to visit the following websites:
+We encourage visitors to visit the following websites for other beach updates:

 Florida Department of Health (DOH): http://www.floridahealth.gov/

 Centers for Disease Control and Prevention (CDC): https://www.cdc.gov/coronavirus

 Below are recommendations provided by the CDC on everyday preventive actions to help prevent the spread of respiratory diseases.